WATER ISSUES

 WHY IS THIS IMPORTANT NOW?

-Every five years, BRA conducts a planning study.
+Every five years, The Brazos River Authority (BRA) conducts a planning study.
 The last study was in 2022 and predicts that at least one city in each of the 37 counties will have water shortages in the next 14 years (by 2036).
 The study did not account for the impact of datacenters.
 The next report comes out in 2027 and will also not include datacenter impact.
 Reality will continue to be worse than the forecast.
-2022 REPORT

 WE ARE ALREADY IN A SEVERE DROUGHT: